 Where Will You Plant It?

 Before you purchase your new bush or bushes, you should be certain that you have an ideal location.
-Rose of Sharon does best in full sun; however, it can do well with partial shade.
+Roses of Sharon does best in full sun.

 Be Ready To Dig A Big Hole!

-The soil (always improve poor soil) you surround your young shrubs roots with should be a combination of the native soil you removed and a quality, light compost that will nourish your new bush and provide for proper root aeration.
+The soil (always improve poor soil) you surround the roots of your beautiful young shrubs with should be a combination of the native soil you removed and quality, light compost that will nourish your new bush and provide for proper root aeration.